 Annual Fee: $0

-Why We’re Mentioning it: An option for travelers looking for a few more bennies with an affordable annual fee, Venture Rewards cardholders earn unlimited two miles back on every dollar they spend and 40,000 bonus miles (equal to $400) in travel when they spend $3,000 in their first three months.
+Why We’re Mentioning it: An option for travelers looking for a few more bonuses with an affordable annual fee, Venture Rewards cardholders earn unlimited 2X miles back on every dollar they spend and 10x the miles for purchases with hotels.com/venture (learn more at hotels.com/venture).
+There is also a sign-up bonus of 50,000 bonus miles (equal to $500) in travel when they spend $3,000 within the first three months of account opening.
 Rewards can be redeemed for a statement credit against any travel purchase you make, with no expiration dates.

-Other Travel Benefits: You also get World Elite Visa benefits, which includes complimentary concierge services, travel upgrades and savings at select hotels and travel protection up to $1,500 per trip for non-refundable expenses if your vacation gets cut short or canceled.
+Other Travel Benefits: You also get Visa Signature benefits, which includes complimentary concierge services and travel upgrades and savings at select hotels.